H.R. 1829: Apache County and Navajo County Conveyance Act of 2025

 5

-Counties pay survey and review costs
+Counties pay for surveys and environmental review

 6